Metal Head: Reception

 According to Famitsu, Metal Head sold 8,103 copies during its lifetime in Japan.
 The Japanese publication Micom BASIC Magazine ranked the game second in popularity in its June 1995 issue, and it received a 7.2738/10 score in a 1995 readers' poll conducted by the Japanese Sega Saturn Magazine, ranking among 32X and Sega Mega Drive titles at the number 248 spot.
 It received average reviews.

 GameFans Dave Halverson and Nicholas Dean Des Barres regarded it as an excellent first-generation 32X title and the best game of its kind.
 Computer and Video Games deemed it as the most impressive-looking 32X title, but felt that it was hindered by weak explosions and slow gameplay.
 Mean Machines Sega praised the game's detailed polygonal cityscapes, and "called it a "thoughtful shoot 'em up that shows the promise of the 32X".
-Megas Rich Lloyd described it as the "the thinking man's Doom", but felt that the latter was better in terms of presentation and gameplay.
+Megas Rich Lloyd described it as "the thinking man's Doom", but felt that the latter was better in terms of presentation and gameplay.

 Game Zero Magazine found the game reasonably fun and compared its visuals favorably to Iron Soldier, but felt that the boring gameplay failed to create the feeling of controlling a mech.
 GamePros Manny LaMancha criticized the visual and soundscapes, calling the digitized talking heads "laughable" and complaining of the rasping quality of the audio.
 LaMancha remarked that the missions are varied but ultimately boil down to the same actions, and summarized the game as "a promising programming experiment not taken to fruition".
 Electronic Gaming Monthlys four editors panned the game for its boring gameplay, while Next Generation said that its graphics look good in screenshots, but that the game suffers from slow pacing, glitchy explosions, bad controls, pop-up, a poorly designed change-view feature, and clunky combat.